marnionrails/Neighborhood/README.md

         Expect(3).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?");

-Test 5: Test: "It will take number 13 and return "Won't you be my neighbor"
+Test 5: Test: "It will take number 10 and return "Won't you be my neighbor"

-        Expect(13).toEqual("0 Beep!
+        Expect(10).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
-4 5 6 7 8 9 Beep Beep Boop Won't you be my neighbor?);
+4 5 6 7 8 9 Beep);

 ## Setup/Installation Requirements